NomiPeaceMaker/SecureProgProj/README.md

 4. go to the "public" folder and run "npm i"
 5. run "npm start" in the server folder
 6. run "npm start" in the public folder

+Link to a video that shows how it works: https://www.youtube.com/watch?v=yLX35FI6Quw